brajeshwar/brajeshwar.github.io/_posts/2010/2010-11-21-att-prepares-to-battle-the-end-of-its-monopoly-in-iphone-exclusivity.md

----
-layout: post
-title: AT&T prepares to battle 'The End' of its Monopoly in iPhone Exclusivity
+# AT&T prepares to battle 'The End' of its Monopoly in iPhone Exclusivity
----

 Having dominated Smartphone sales for a long time now and in that achieving large revenue from the sale of Apple's iPhones, AT&T could face some problems in the near future.
 These problems could be the result of alleged <a href="http://blog.wirelessground.com/att%E2%80%99s-iphone-exclusivity-almost-over/">rumours</a> indicating the closure of AT&T's contract of bearing exclusive rights to sell iPhones.
 Another gossip that is doing rounds is that <a href="http://news.cnet.com/8301-31021_3-20001388-260.html">Verizon Wireless</a> will take over the exclusive rights from the incumbent store AT&T to market and sell iPhones and this will happen from the first quarter of 2011.
 Keeping this in mind the AT&T store has gone ahead and readied itself by broadening its product portfolio and also struck a new deal that could delight Smartphone users.